basilicom/pimcore-plugin-computer-vision/README.md

 it's a folder - all child assets) gets analyzed by Microsoft Computer Vision API (https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) and the result is saved as Asset Metadata.

+Please note, that unsaved changes get lost by clicking the Computer Vision button, because the asset tab reloads to display the Computer Vision metadata.

 ## Installation